^

 How to prevent enterocolitis?

-For the prevention of enterocolitis it is necessary to eat correctly and in a balanced manner, when an infectious pathology occurs, immediate treatment should be carried out, drug preparations, especially antibacterial agents, should not be abused.
+To prevent enterocolitis, it is necessary to eat properly and in a balanced manner; if infectious pathologies occur, immediate treatment should be carried out; medications, especially antibacterial agents, should not be abused.

 With timely and qualified treatment, enterocolitis does not cause negative consequences and complications.
-When the disease is neglected, enterocolitis can take a chronic form and cause a disturbance in metabolic processes, digestive disorders and gastrointestinal motility.
-When symptoms of the disease appear, you should consult a gastroenterologist.
+If the disease is neglected, enterocolitis can become chronic and cause metabolic disorders, digestive disorders and gastrointestinal motility.
+If symptoms of the disease appear, you should consult a gastroenterologist.

 You are reporting a typo in the following text: